Opening remarks for Launch of the second edition of ASEAN Gender Outlook: Achieving the SDGs for all and leaving no woman or girl behind

 But, the question is ‘how’ can we work better to stretch our resources and funding more effectively to those need them the most?

-Generating more and better gender data and evidence to inform policy decision making is key to address those questions.
+Generating more and better gender data and evidence to inform policy decision-making is key to address those questions.
 This cannot be more critical as ASEAN shapes the post-2025 ASEAN Community Vision.

 While we will hear more from my colleague Sara about the substance and key messages from this second edition of the ASEAN Gender Outlook, allow me to highlight the process and salient features of this report.

-Firstly, ASEAN has taken full ownership of this report with great interest andsupport from multiple ASEAN sectoral bodies and national statistical offices under the leadership of ACW.
+Firstly, ASEAN has taken full ownership of this report with great interest and support from multiple ASEAN sectoral bodies and national statistical offices under the leadership of ACW.
 With the support of the ASEAN secretariat and UN Women, it also went through extensive consultation and review processes within ASEAN.

 We are very pleased to collaborate with Malaysia (as the next incoming Chair of ASEAN in 2025) to initiate the launch of this publication, which is a pre-cursor to the high-level side event of the UN General Assembly to showcase the ASEAN Gender Outlook marking a midpoint review of the SDGs in New York on 27 September.

-Secondly, the report provides new perspectives to shed light particularly on the SDG goals have significant gaps in gender data/analysis.
+Secondly, the report provides new perspectives to shed light particularly on the SDG goals that have significant gaps in gender data/analysis.
 It uses multi-level disaggregation analysis to assess who are the groups of women and girls that are at risk of being left behind.

 Last but not least, the second edition of the ASEAN Gender Outlook points out key opportunities to overcome these challenges with particular focus on investing in the production and use of gender data and statistics.